Sin and its consequences, and Women.

 Until now, Adam and Eve had been picking fruit from trees in the Garden of Eden whenever they wanted.
 This was to change: the food they ate in future was now to be ‘the plants of the field’ and they would have to be planted, tended, and harvested at the appropriate time.

-Obviously to start with, they could harvest any plants and vegetables that they could find, but unlike trees, in many cases the vegetable is the plant and unless others were left to produce seed, the seed collected and stored, and then planted, the plant would be no more.
+Obviously to start with, they could harvest any plants and vegetables that they could find, but unlike trees, in many cases the vegetable is the plant.
+Unless others were left to produce seed, the seed collected and stored, and then planted, the plant would be no more.
 Again to ensure enough cereal seeds, planting fields would be the only solution.

 And it would not be easy: v19 ‘By the sweat of your brow you will eat your food’